 Reset Your Television

-Last and certainly not least, you can also try resetting your television/monitor to factory defaults in the quest of fixing the restarting issue with your Fire TV.
-As after all, your display is directly controlling your Amazon FireStick, resetting it can solve the issue.
+Last but certainly not least, you can also try resetting your television/monitor to factory defaults to fix the restarting issue with your Fire TV.
+After all, your display controls your Amazon FireStick directly, so resetting it can solve the issue.
 And it has certainly done for some lucky users.

 Final Words